jonschoning/espial/README.md

     - `archivebox-plugins` (optional)

       Comma-separated list of ArchiveBox methods (plugins) to request when submitting URLs, e.g. `title,favicon,singlefile,screenshot`.

-    Recommended setup is to use Docker Compose to run the ArchiveBox instance the the override file `docker-compose.archivebox07.yml`

     Set the ArchiveBox admin credentials in the override path by supplying: